esonn/ferret/README.md

 Download and install [wxWidgets](http://wxwidgets.org) and [wxPdfDocument](http://wxcode.sourceforge.net/components/wxpdfdoc/).

-To obtain a static executable (with all the wx libraries contained within the ferret executable) use the configure flag +--disable-shared+
+To obtain a static executable (with all the wx libraries contained within the ferret executable) use the configure flag '--disable-shared'.

 Download the [source code](https://github.com/petercrlane/ferret).

     > cd src
     > make

-Will produce the executable +uhferret+
+Will produce the executable 'uhferret'

 *More information*